 - An impacted wisdom tooth is present.

-- On the one hand, oral surgeons often perform surgical extraction wherein a small incision is made into the gums to remove a tooth that has broken off at the gum line or has not come out.
-General dentists can also perform a surgical extraction.
+On the one hand, oral surgeons frequently perform surgical extractions, which involve making a small incision into the gums to remove a tooth that has broken off at the gum line or has not come out.
+On the other hand, general dentists can also perform a surgical extraction.

-Tooth extraction begins with a dental X-ray of the area to properly view the tooth's location, circumstances surrounding it and plan the most suitable way to extract it.
+Tooth extraction begins with a dental X-ray of the area to properly view the tooth's location and circumstances surrounding it and plan the most suitable way to extract it.

-After your tooth is removed, your dentist will ask you to bite on a piece of gauze and give you instructions including some dos and don'ts.
+Following the removal of your tooth, your dentist will ask you to bite on a piece of gauze and will offer you some dos and don'ts.

 Swelling and bleeding can last a day or two following the tooth extraction.
-Initial healing will then take two weeks at the very least.
-Wash your mouth with warm salt water 24 hours after the surgery to clean the area.
+Initial healing will then take two weeks, at the very least.
+Wash your mouth with warm salt water to clean the area 24 hours after the surgery.
 The saltwater rinse will consist of a half teaspoon of salt and a cup of warm water.

-Be wary of problems like a dry socket, which happens in about three to four percent of extractions.
+Watch out for problems like a dry socket affecting three to four percent of extractions.
 A dry socket arises when a blood clot does not form in the extracted tooth area or when it breaks down earlier than expected.

-When a dry socket happens, the bone which lies beneath is exposed to air and food, causing pain and bad odor and taste.
+When a dry socket occurs, the bone beneath becomes exposed to air and food, causing pain and a foul odor and taste.

 - You can apply an ice pack to the area where you had your procedure to control the swelling.
 Do this for ten minutes at a time.

 - Minimize your activities for a day or two, especially in the first 24 hours following the extraction.